 Some of the more popular supplementary activities include music lessons, art workshops, and sports clinics such as swimming, basketball, soccer, etc. Swim lessons for young ones usually start at PhP5,000 for 10 sessions.
 Sending kids to enrichment classes can also be a good investment for parents.

-With school tuition increasing every year, it’s a good idea to start planning for college funding early.
+With school tuition increasing every year, it’s a good idea to start planning for a college funding early.
 Creating a financial strategy for education will help parents identify issues and concerns when it comes to the income generating capacity of the family.
-Acquiring a plan suitable for education like FWD Babyproof, a viable financial product to help you save up for a child’s future.

 Public or private education?
 It all depends on the quality.
 In the Philippines, some public schools with a specialized science curriculum are on a par with other prestigious private schools when it comes to quality.
 Regardless of the choice, school years will always keep the budget up with small expenses such as PE uniforms, projects, field trips, social events, and more.